oscarigglez/oscarigglez.github.io/_posts/2020-02-15-blog-scripts.md

 vim $filename # opens the file for inmediate editing
 ```

 Writing blog posts is not always easy or straightforward, though, and rare is the ocassion where I finish one the same day that I start it.
 What if I complete a blog post, I want to publish it, and the date is all wrong?
 The steps couldn't be easier: I just need to change its filename to one with the current date, and change the value of the ```published``` field in the YAML field to ```true```.
-Again, this is quite straightforward as it is, but I've also written a small bash script to do it all in one step because... well, because I'm kind of lazy!
+Again, this is quite straightforward as it is, but I've written another small ```.sh``` to do it all in one step because... well, because I'm kind of lazy!

 **publi.sh**
 ```shell